What our pets eat is obviously important to their health. But the diet of the animals whose bodies were made into pet food is also important.

 Don’t be fooled – know the source and quality of your ingredients!

 Furchild uses the finest, natural ingredients and we prepare them according to strict food safety standards.
-In our Meals for Dogs and Cats we use grass fed beef sourced from New Zealand.
+In both of our Meals for Dogs and Meals for Cats, we use grass fed beef sourced responsibly from New Zealand.
 And we refuse to add any unhealthy ingredients.

 Furthermore, all of our organic vegetables and sustainably sourced ingredients are ‘human-grade’, meaning they are good enough for two and four-legged members of the family.
 In contrast many conventionally manufactured dog or cat food products are toxic to humans.
 Yuck!